 58. Love Ya Like A Sister

 Love Ya Like A Sister, designed by Kimberly Geswein, is a fun, playful serif style.
-It is available in two variations, one with solid colouring and the other leaving scattered white spaces throughout the filled lettering, creating a handwritten and self drawn effect to the figures.
+This alternating baseline font is available in two variations, one with solid colouring and the other leaving scattered white spaces throughout the filled lettering, creating a handwritten and self drawn effect to the figures.
 Geswein states the font was designed in honor of her friendship with her sister: “as children, we signed notes to each other with ‘Love Ya Like a Sister’.

 59. Futurex Slab